terraform-ibm-modules/documentation/docs/contribute-module.md

 For more information about testing modules in this project, see [Tests](tests.md).

-## Commit your code and submit for review
+## Push your code and submit for review

 After your PR tests pass, create a pull request.